 Two Types of PBX

 On-premise PBX is also known as an IP-PBX phone system.
 It is similar to a traditional PBX system that resides at a location, such as a computer equipment room or phone closet.
 The main difference is that IP routing is done with more current technology.
-The signal is done with an IP phone to the IP-PBX server using a LAN.
-Calls can go through a traditional phone company as well as voice over Internet (VoIP) using SIP trunking.
-Gateway cards are used to connect the system to the traditional phone company provider.
-The provider can be the one that already provides service, though a SIP trunk can be configured for use with an Internet service telephone provider (ISTP).
-An Asterisk-based system is the most affordable option for on-premise PBX due to the flexibility that is offered with open source software.
+The signal is transmitted with an IP phone to the IP-PBX server using a LAN.
+Calls can go through a traditional phone company as well as Voice over Internet Protocol (VoIP) using SIP trunking.
+Gateway cards can be used to connect the system to the traditional phone company provider.

 Pros and Cons